Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Performance Insights

-- The Wolverines are outscoring opponents by 11.1 points per game with a +346 scoring differential overall.
-They put up 74.6 points per game (36th in college basketball) and allow 63.5 per outing (160th in college basketball).
+- The Wolverines outscore opponents by 11.1 points per game (scoring 74.6 points per game to rank 36th in college basketball while giving up 63.5 per outing to rank 160th in college basketball) and have a +346 scoring differential overall.

-- Michigan is scoring 73.2 points per game this season in conference games, which is 1.4 fewer points per game than its season average (74.6).
+- In conference games, Michigan scores fewer points per contest (73.2) than its overall average (74.6).

-- The Wolverines are averaging 78.6 points per game at home.
-When playing on the road, they are averaging 70.8 points per contest.
+- The Wolverines are putting up 78.6 points per game this year when playing at home, which is 7.8 more points than they're averaging in away games (70.8).

-- Michigan is giving up 63.6 points per game this year at home, which is 1.3 more points than it is allowing when playing on the road (62.3).
+- Defensively Michigan has been worse in home games this season, giving up 63.6 points per game, compared to 62.3 away from home.

-- The Wolverines have been scoring 70.4 points per game in their last 10 times on the court, an average that's slightly lower than the 74.6 they've scored over the course of the 2022-23 season.
+- The Wolverines' offense has been worse over their last 10 games, putting up 70.4 points a contest compared to the 74.6 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.